 13. Flattering The Boss - Playing Office Politics

 During my first few years in a government office, I was able to work my way up and get promotions to a mid-level position quite rapidly.
 Promotions then stopped when I refused to play politics and flatter the boss.
 I can still remember the assistant chief of my office saying, "If you want to get a promotion to a higher grade level, it's not a question of what you know, but a question of who you ________."

-My pet peeves at work list could go on an on.
-For the purpose of this hub I have listed what I think stands out as bad behavior at work.
+My pet peeves at work list could go on and on.
+For the purpose of this hub, I have listed what I think stands out as bad behavior at work.
 Unfortunately, I'm afraid that much of this work place behavior will continue in the future.

 Pet Peeves at Work in an Office

 Other Pet Peeve Hubs